fnune/fnune.github.io/_posts/2019-02-27-typescript-series-2-beware-the-type-guards.markdown

 {% include typescript.html %}

-The `is` keyword in TypeScript is used to specify that the a function is a type predicate.
+The `is` keyword in TypeScript is used to specify that a function is a type predicate.
 Here's [the Wikipedia entry for predicates](<https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)>):

 > In mathematical logic, a predicate is commonly understood to be a Boolean-valued function `P`: `X → {true, false}`, called the predicate on `X`. [...]
 Informally, a predicate is a statement that may be true or false depending on the values of its variables.

-A type predicate is a function returning a boolean value that can be used to identify the type of an expression.
+A _type_ predicate is a function returning a boolean value that can be used to identify the type of an expression.
 In TypeScript, type predicates can be expressed using the following syntax:

 ```ts
 function isCollie(dog: Dog): dog is Collie {